ITzTravelInTime/TINURecovery/README.md

 NVRAM:

+**WARNING**: Requires sandboxing to be disabled.

-- A simple way to read and write NVRAM values
+- [Available only on macOS] A simple way to read and write NVRAM values

     Example usage: